sudeeprp/default-coding/modeling-needed-capabilities.md

 ![developers](images/developers.png)
 `Exercise: Make a representation of installation for developers`

-The implementation needs to have a workflow according to 'this' mockup
+The implementation needs to ...

 ---

-The implementation needs to be like Chromecast / home automation
+The implementation needs to ...

 ---